Business development teams have become a central part of the sales process.

 Design your process for inbound and outbound leads, and document it so you can distribute it throughout your team.

 Make sure your team members clearly understand their responsibilities and how they should go about handling each prospect type.
+This helps keep the whole team aligned so everyone is rowing the boat in the same direction.

 Talk to your leads and build rapport to help them cultivate trust with you and your organization.
 This can be accomplished through several channels.
+Here, a tool like the HubSpot Conversations Inbox can be priceless, as it allows you to review communications across multiple channels with ease.

 5. Qualify the Likelihood Your Lead Will Purchase a Product.